 - Use foundational knowledge of literacy to adapt and evaluate evidence-based literacy instruction and curricula that meets the needs of all learners.
 [MC2]

-- Design and adapt literacy instruction using both informational and narrative texts to meet the literacy needs of whole class and groups of students.
-[MC2]
+- Design literacy instruction using both informational and narrative texts to meet the literacy needs of whole class and groups of students.

 Assessment and Evaluation -Candidates understand, select, and use valid, reliable, fair, and appropriate assessment tools to screen, diagnose, and measure student literacy achievement; inform instruction and evaluate interventions; participate in professional learning experiences; explain assessment results and advocate for appropriate literacy practices to relevant stakeholders.
 [ILA 3, InTASC 1, 3, 6, 7, 9, 10]

-- Evaluate the strengths and limitations of literacy and language assessments, including validity, reliability, and bias.
+- Evaluate the technical qualities of literacy and language assessments, including validity, reliability, and bias, in relation to systematic, explicit, and multisensory instruction.
 [MC2]

 - Analyze the influence of literacy and language assessments on the classroom environment.
 [MC2]